DJRockXD/DeiJey-Bot-Project/README.md

 # DeiJey-Bot-Project
 LAUNCH: DeijayMain & dataHandlingServer .
 Other Modules are meant to organize the code, they don't need to be run.
+For a more complete overview, see the Project Book combined in the repository.

 My Graduation Project.
 For a more complete overview, see "Project Book" in the repository.